SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 ### Grid Low Voltage Line
 Low voltage lines distribute electricity over small distances.

-* Initial Installation Cost
+* Initial Raw Cost
-    * Multiply the installation cost of LV line per meter by the estimated number of meters of LV line.
+    * Multiply the raw cost of low voltage line per meter by the estimated number of meters of low voltage line.
     * The number of meters of LV line is the number of connections multiplied by the average distance between buildings.
+* Initial Installation Cost is proportional to the Raw Cost.
-* Recurring Maintenance Cost
+* Recurring Maintenance Cost is proportional to the Raw Cost.
-    * Multiply the maintenance cost of LV line per meter by the number of meters of LV line.
-* Recurring Replacement Cost
+* Recurring Replacement Cost is the Initial Cost divided by lifetime.
-    * Divide the installation cost by the lifetime of LV line.

 #### Grid Low Voltage Line Raw Cost per Meter
 {grid_lv_line_raw_cost_per_meter}